erfansahaf/payir/README.md

 By using `test` string instead of your gateway API Key, you can test your code.

+# Sample

+If you need a sample code, you can take a look at `sample.js` file.

 # License

 This package is under Apache 2.0 license.